Redeem Now Ends in:

 To play an E power chord, find the root note E on the E string (open string).

-• Place your ring finger on the 2nd fret of the A string (B, which is the fifth of E).
+• Play the open E string.
+Place your ring finger on the 2nd frets of the A and D strings.

 E String - E Power Chord (Octave Higher)